PR & Marketing Resources

 LinkShare used by major brands – one of the larger affiliate networks.

 Avant Link – Specializes in affiliate tools including datafeeds and high tech affiliate tools.
 Features many outdoor retailers.
+Be sure to watch for their webinars to learn how to best use their site’s features.

 Impact Radius -track sales across print & all media